xtofl/bavco/kata_01_faces/README.md

 After the second sprint, create a release branch, add a release note document and a changelog document.
 Then tag the release.
-Now after the sprint review, call in the End User and hand him the tagged software.
+Now after the sprint review, call in the End User and hand them the tagged software.

 As an End User, pretend you know the previous version only.
-From the release notes, yoi should be able to find out what's in this release for you.
+From the release notes, you should be able to find out what's in this release for you.

 ## Retrospective